 At the service I remember sitting in the church pew alone, watching a slideshow.
 Both through the memories I had of him, and that slideshow, I can see how fulfilling, and content he was in his life.
 Even through they faced issues with their health in their later years, they still looked so content..

 I went home with a new plan, a plan to follow Christ and his ways.
 To be the husband God calls me to be.
 I began this journey by going back to church.
 At first this was very difficult and the issues seemed to spiral out of control.
 I finally came to this point of full surrender.
 And that’s when everything began to really change.
 Everything I was taught from my earlier years about God and his word began to make sense and become clear to me.
 It was like the blinders were taken off by the grace of God.
 I remember in the midst of a breakthrough in our marriage, it was in that moment of surrendering and following.
 And in that moment of reconciliation I received an experience of being in the presence of God, as we were going through a time of forgiveness.
 No doubt, God was there.
 There is no way we could have went through that without him.
 He blessed me with the understanding of true forgiveness, and by his word and his finished work at the cross, he offers true forgiveness to you and me.
 I recall hearing in my heart and mind a very clear “now you see” and I knew it was Jesus.
 And as I’ve been following, his word continues proving true again and again.
 Today life is so meaningful.
-Marriage will always bring its share of challenges but with God in our lives, its different now.
+Marriage and life will always bring its share of challenges but with God in our lives, its different now.
 We have a genuine love for each other.
 God brings Joy, contentment and hope.
 I wouldn’t trade any of these few recent years for any of the years prior to knowing him.
 I love God for being with us through it all and helping us.
 I love him for all he has done for me.
 I feel we literally tried everything, but it was God who set us free.

 A special thanks to my Grandpa and Grandma for being a light into our world…